 In most cases, you’ll get the same service and speeds as everyone else on the network but during heavy network usage, some users report slightly slower speeds (again, this varies by network).

-In June 2023 Holafly updated their European eSIM data plans to include a European phone number which includes 60 minutes worth of calling to other European phones—you can make 60 minutes of calls and receive 60 minutes of calls.
-However, you can’t make/receive calls from Iceland, Norway, the United Kingdom, Switzerland, Ukraine, and Turkey.
+UPDATE: In June 2023 Holafly updated their European eSIM data plans to include a European phone number which includes 60 minutes worth of calling to other European phones.
+However, it appears as if this service has been discontinued as of the summer of 2024.

 Setting Up, Installing, and Activating Your Holafly Service